KachukwuOkoh/node_built-in_modules/README.md

 "# node_built-in_modules"

-assert - Provides a set of assertion tests child_process -	To run a child process cluster - To split a single Node process into multiple processes crypto - To handle OpenSSL cryptographic functions
+assert - Provides a set of assertion tests,

+child_process -	To run a child process cluster - To split a single Node process into multiple processes crypto - To handle OpenSSL cryptographic functions